Ternary Compression for Communication-Efficient Federated Learning: Proposed Algorithm

 \section{Proposed Algorithm}

-In this section, we first propose a federated trained ternary quantization (FTTQ for short) to reduce the energy consumption in each client during inference and the upstream and downstream communications.
+In this section, we first propose a federated trained ternary quantization (FTTQ for short) to reduce the energy consumption (computational resources) required for each client during inference and the upstream and downstream communication costs.
 Subsequently, a ternary federated averaging protocol (T-FedAvg for short) is suggested.